Do you stay or do you go? What to do when there's a fire in your high-rise building

 According to Toni Vigna, the division chief for policy, project and public information, high-rises are not tracked as a building type.

-However, in an email to CBC Toronto, he said Fire Services was "able to estimate the number of fires at high-rise buildings using a combination of response code and other data."
+However, in an email to CBC Toronto, she said Fire Services was "able to estimate the number of fires at high-rise buildings using a combination of response code and other data."

 In 2015, the "estimate of high-rise fires" was 430, with two fatalities and 59 civilians injured.